Changissnz/selfinterest/README.md

 itself.
 Imagine that some matters, once placed into the differentiating realm of problem or solution, spark a need for objective from the views of self-interest.
 And the objective is then acted out in ways that must benefit one more than the other in some way.
-Would not aimlessness as a requirement for being a participant in the media be preferred over movement for unwanted change?
+Would not aimlessness as a requirement for being a participant in the media be preferred over pre-meditated movement for unwanted change?
 And then "aimlessness" would be synonymized with "freedom": acting in chains of events that are not for any singular or known objective, not aware of being beholden to any agenda, not making effort for purposes constructive to one's application but intrusive into another's domain.
 A related topic to aimlessness in multi-agent contexts is the concept of nonzero sum changes.
 Now, nonzero sum typically requires